-Each dot in the chart below was a member of the Senate in 2000.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Bryan is shown as a purple triangle. (analysis methodology)
+Bryan is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the Senate in 2000 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Bryan sponsored bills primarily in these issue areas:

 Government Operations and Politics (17%) Public Lands and Natural Resources (17%) Energy (16%) Environmental Protection (12%) Law (12%) Economics and Public Finance (9%) Sports and Recreation (9%) Commerce (9%)

 - S. 2963 (106th): Consumer Awareness of Market-Based Drug Prices Act of 2000

 - S.Res.
 326 (106th): A resolution designating the Cowboy Poetry Gathering in Elko, Nevada, as the …

 - S. 2728 (106th): A bill to authorize the Forest Service to convey certain lands in …